 Minutes away from the cosmopolitanism and urban charm of downtown Asheville and Hill House bed and breakfast are the ancient and serene Blue Ridge Mountains, the highest in eastern North America.

 The 75-year-old Blue Ridge Parkway, one of the country’s engineering wonders, runs along the crest of the mountains and passes just outside of the Asheville city limits.
 It transports drivers and cyclists to an awe-inspiring wonderland of majestic scenery, tiny mountain towns, and craftmanship with a legacy of generations.
-It's just one of many scenic drives in the mountains.

 Ask about our B&B partnerships with...
 Blue Ridge mountains whitewater rafting, ziplining, and horseback riding.